I’m writing this post as the dad of a young 12 year old tennis player. My son, Quentin, was ranked Top 5 in Florida and was doing pretty well.

 We let him stay home for some days and he actually got better again.

 Also his knee pain was improving.
 After a few days of restarted practice, he begged me desperately to go to the National Hard Court Championships.

-We drove to the tournament, which was an 11 hour ride.
+We drove to the tournament, which was an 11h drive.
 Unfortunately he could only and barely finish one match against one player, who later reached the semi finals.
 Because of severe knee pain Quentin actually had to forfeit and we drove 11 hours back home…

 We decided that it would better for him to stay home and rest for a few more days.

 At the end of the week he got additionally a HEP A vaccination.

 He was still resting at home, but wanted to practice badly.
 So on a Monday I’ll let him do serves – and he looked like a very old man in the body of a 12 year old!